SlotMatch: Distilling Object-Centric Representations for Unsupervised Video Segmentation: Conclusion

-In this work, we introduced \textsc{SlotMatch}, a simple and effective framework for distilling slot-based object representations from large teacher models into lightweight students.
+In this work, we introduced \textsc{SlotMatch}, a simple and effective framework for distilling slot-based object representations from a large teacher model into a lightweight student.
 By aligning slots directly via cosine similarity, our method avoids auxiliary objectives.
 We showed both theoretically and empirically that this objective is sufficient to transfer semantic structure, leading to a student that outperforms its teacher in segmentation quality, while being significantly more efficient.
-Our results on MOVi-E and YTVIS established new state-of-the-art performance among unsupervised slot-based video models.
+Our results on MOVi-E, YTVIS and DAVIS established new state-of-the-art performance levels among unsupervised slot-based video models.
 In future work, we aim to continue our research in scaling down object-centric models for real-world deployment.